Anksharskarp/Anksharskarp.github.io/documentation/tools.md

 event handlers.
 Tools imports its own entry point without loading the homepage terminal or Three.js model.
 The shared loading introduction is independent of the calculator.
 Startup failure leaves the static notes and navigation available.

+## Settings and result windows

+`initToolWindows(root)` registers `dialog.ode-window[id]` elements once at startup.
+It returns `open(id)`, `close(id)`, `closeAll()`, and `active()`.
+The window component does not own equations, settings, curves, or numerical results.

+To add a window:

+1. Add a native `<dialog class="ode-window" id="unique-window-id">` in
+   `src/templates/tools/windows.html`, with `aria-labelledby` referencing its visible heading.
+Use `ode-window-wide` when a plot or results need more room.
+2. Add a button with `data-open-window="unique-window-id"` and `aria-haspopup="dialog"`, plus a `data-close-window` button inside the dialog.
+   Opening a result window programmatically uses `windows.open(id)` after its contents are ready.
+Enable controls only after workspace initialization.
+3. Put settings fields outside the sidebar form but associate each one with `form="ode-config"` and a unique `name`.
+The dialog's Apply button uses `type="submit" form="ode-config"`.
+Read them through `form.elements` so the configuration has one validation and apply path.
+4. Keep settings input listeners on the workspace root and filter using `event.target.form === form`.
+DOM events from dialog fields do not bubble through the sidebar form.
+Result controls such as the sample slider remain outside this form, so they do not mark settings as edited.
+5. Add a `[data-window-message]` element with `role="alert"` for errors.
+The workspace's `message()` reports errors in the active dialog as well as the main status.
+Validation leaves the last successful configuration and plot intact;
+   a successful apply closes windows and updates the applied-setting summaries.

+The component allows one modal at a time.
+Native dialog behavior contains keyboard focus; Escape, Close, or clicking the backdrop closes it and restores focus to the opener.
+If the opener is unavailable, `[data-window-fallback]` is the fallback control.
+Closing preserves draft field values.
+Mode changes and loading a preset replace those values through the existing workspace functions.

+`toolwindowopen` bubbles with `detail.id`.
+The workspace uses it to clear the window's previous message and render the selected solution's time plot after the dialog has a measurable width. `toolwindowerror` bubbles with `detail.message` if opening fails.
+Report that error in the workspace rather than leaving the page unusable.
+Keep these events and focus behavior reusable for future tools.

 ## Expression handling